 - Remove the grains and reserve for future use.

 -My kefir culture usually floats, so I simply scoop it out with a spoon.
-If it sinks, then I pour slowly.
-It’s a well-formed mass that is easy to remove as I pour out the milk.
+If it sinks, then I pour it through a strainer.

 -If you have too many grains, or you leave your kefir out on the counter too long you will end up curdling your milk.
 This is perfectly good to eat!
 Read up on kefir cheese to know how to use your over-cultured milk.